 When Will Midsomer Murders Season 22 Premiere?

-We'll update when we know more.
-In the meantime, you can check out a bit of Midsomer Murders trivia HERE.
+While you wait, you can check out a bit of Midsomer Murders trivia HERE.

 Where Can I Watch Seasons 1-21 of Midsomer Murders?

 Acorn TV is now the exclusive US home for watching the complete collection of Midsomer Murders episodes.
 If you're on a tight budget, you can use Tubi, Pluto, or IMDb TV to watch early seasons for free – but it may be quite a while before the most recent episodes make their way to any of the free services.

 Your local public library may also offer either DVDs or digital access to Acorn TV.

 Will You be Watching Season 22 of Midsomer Murders?